Oregon Educational Attainment Data

 - 20% will earn a high school diploma or the equivalent.

 Known as the “40-40-20”, this goal established a clear target against which to gauge the state’s educational progress.
-Learn more about Oregon's state goals for higher education here.
+Learn more about Oregon's state goals for higher education and strategic planning for postsecondary education here.

 With legislation passed in 2017 and effective on January 1, 2018, Oregon clarified the 40-40-20 educational goal to focus it strategically on young Oregonians rising through the education system.